ruziniuuuuu/ME5413_Final_Project_Group10/report_typ/presentation.typ

   ```

   == Random Blockade
   Prohibit the robot from entering the random blockade area.
+(Subscribing the `cone_position` topic and update the prohibition area dynamically)

   #block(
   ```Python